clirdlf/ndsa.org/meetings.md

 <img alt="2020 All Events Combo Banner" width="710" height="347" src='{{ "/images/Combo-Banner-2020-DHC.jpg" | prepend: site.baseurl }}'>

+### **2020 Call for Proposals is now live!**

+We are delighted to share the Call for Proposals for our 2020 event, **Get Active with Digital Preservation**.
+See it (here)[https://ndsa.org/digital-preservation-2020-cfp/] and submit your proposal by the deadline, **Monday, April 27, at 11:59pm Eastern Time.**

 ### **About the NDSA and Digital Preservation 2020:**

-The National Digital Stewardship Alliance is a consortium of more than 220 organizations committed to the long-term preservation and stewardship of digital information and cultural heritage, for the benefit of present and future generations.
-Digital Preservation 2020 ([#digipres20](https://twitter.com/hashtag/digipres20)) intended to help to chart future directions for both the NDSA and digital stewardship, and was expected to be a crucial venue for intellectual exchange, community-building, development of best practices, and national-level agenda-setting in the field.
+The NDSA is a consortium of (more than 250 organizations)[https://ndsa.org/members-list/] committed to the long-term preservation and stewardship of digital information and cultural heritage, for the benefit of present and future generations.
+Digital Preservation 2020 ([#digipres20](https://twitter.com/hashtag/digipres20)) will be a crucial venue for intellectual exchange, community-building, development of good practices, and national-level agenda-setting in the field, helping to chart future directions for both the NDSA and digital stewardship.

 The conference will be held at the beautiful [Renaissance Baltimore Harborplace Hotel](https://www.marriott.com/hotels/travel/bwish-renaissance-baltimore-harborplace-hotel/), on November 11-12, 2020, in Baltimore, Maryland.